MicrosoftDocs/OfficeDocs-O365SecComp-pr.fr-FR/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 - numero de cartao

-- Nº cartão
+- n º do cartão
 - nº do cartao

 - nº. do cartão

-- Aucun cartão
+- non cartão
-- Aucun cartao
+- non cartao
 - no. do cartão

 -